 Major Contributions

-This research focusses the importance of the privacy and the risk aspect of the Recommender Systems i.e. how much a Recommender System safeguards users’ privacy and also how a Recommender System utilizes the contextual data of a user in order to benefit the owner of the information as well as other users of the Recommender System.
+This research focuses on the importance of the privacy and the risk aspects of the Recommender Systems, that is, on how much a RS safeguards users’ privacy and also on how a RS addresses contextual risks.

-The approach utilizes multi-agent system description in a sense that the designers of the Recommender Systems can focus on individual units.
-This breakdown of the Recommender System into small individual units enables fast and fault tolerant development of the system.
-It enables the designers of the Recommender System to be aware of the each of the small objectives that must be accomplished by the each individual units in order to fulfil the objective of the entire system.
+The approach utilizes a multi-agent system model that divides the system into individual units.
+This breakdown of the Recommender System into small individual units enables the designers of the RS to focus on each of the small objectives that must be accomplished by the individual units in order to fulfil the overall objective of the entire system.